The Challenge

 The Approach

-Davis Pier and our partner, Kainos is leading the development of an enhanced service experience to deliver the book-a-road-test service for Nova Scotians in a way that is modern, simple to use, and a positive service experience.
+Davis Pier and Kainos are leading the design and development of an enhanced service experience to deliver the book-a-road-test service in a way that is modern, simple to use, and a positive service experience.
 This approach also strives to reduce internal operational burdens and create efficiencies for staff, drivers, friends and family of drivers, and driving schools.

 Our work is grounded in the principles of human-centred service design, and our approach was structured around 3 fundamental principles:

-1. Focused Stakeholder Engagement.
-Multifaceted engagement, input, and support from many other teams within RMV.
+- Focused Staff Engagement.
+Multifaceted engagement, input, and support from many other teams within vehicle services.

 The Work

-This project is still underway—work to date includes in-depth discovery, interface research and design, and an analysis of current processes and opportunities for service improvements and process optimization.
+Residents of the province can now book and fully manage their road tests online.
+While the modernization efforts for vehicle services are still ongoing, the work to reach this milestone included in-depth discovery, interface research and design, and an analysis of current processes and opportunities for service improvements and process optimization.

 Wide-net Discovery